Wonder of the Seas Cabins to Avoid

 Royal Theater

-If you're someone that likes to go to bed early, don't book a cabin directly above the theater.
+If you're someone who likes to go to bed early, don't book a cabin directly above the theater.

 Newer Royal Caribbean cruise ships do a pretty good job with soundproofing, but if given the choice, avoid cabins on deck six that are directly above the Royal Theater.